uit-no/hpc-doc/development/parallel.rst

 ^^^^^^^
 A lot of info can be found at
 `http://www.open-mpi.org <http://www.open-mpi.org>`_ , but here we will
-fokus on an end user point of view.
+focus on an end user point of view.